Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 Februari 2025 09.56.59 UTC
+- WIB: Selasa, 25 Februari 2025 10.31.17 UTC
-- WITA: Selasa, 25 Februari 2025 10.56.59 UTC
+- WITA: Selasa, 25 Februari 2025 11.31.17 UTC
-- WIT: Selasa, 25 Februari 2025 11.56.59 UTC
+- WIT: Selasa, 25 Februari 2025 12.31.17 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: inspirational
+Kategori: friendship